Museum of Light, Mexico: History

 The museum was opened in 1996, originally in the former church of the San Pedro y San Pablo College, one block from the current location.
 This church building was renovated in the mid 1990s for the purpose of the museum after being abandoned for twenty years prior.
 The idea for the museum was the brainchild of Jorge Flores along with Ana María Cetto and Luis de la Peña, initiated the idea of creating a museum dedicated to electromagnetic radiation, commonly known as light.

-In 2010, the decision was made to close the Museum of Light in that location and replace it with a museum dedicated to the various constitutions that Mexico has had since its independence as part of Mexico’s Bicentennial of Independence and Centennial of the Revolution.
+In 2010, the decision was made to close the Museum of Light in that location and replace it with a museum dedicated to the various constitutions that Mexico has had since its independence as part of Mexico's Bicentennial of Independence and Centennial of the Revolution.
 The building was closed in February of that year, and the Museo de las Constitutiones was opened in 2011.
 After closure, the future of the museum of light was in doubt.
 One proposal was to merge it into the Universum facility, but this was rejected due to fears that the museum would disappear completely.
 Instead, in late 2010, the decision was made to move the museum to another building in the historic center of Mexico City also owned by UNAM, the San Ildefonso College.
-The new space is larger than the old and the museum reopened in 2011.
+The new space was larger than the former and the museum reopened in 2011.